If you’re asking yourself the question: “why are there so many linux distros?” then stick around because in this post I will cover many reasons.

 The Raspberry Pi single board computer has gained popularity among people over the recent years and for a good reason.

 This is an excellent little fully-fledged budget computer that’s capable of various dedicated tasks for in and around the home (and anywhere else for that matter).

-Raspbian is the official and supported linux operating system for the Raspberry Pi but so many others exist.
+Raspberry Pi OS (formally Raspbian) is the official and supported linux operating system for the Raspberry Pi but so many others exist.

 Android Custom ROM Distributions

 Cyanogenmod was one of THE greatest open source android distributions of it’s time.

 Yes, Android is linux, and I say WAS because Cyanogenmod was re-branded to LineageOS some time ago.

 But now Lineage arguably takes the place as being one of the best free Android platforms out there today and I have been using this distro since I decided to upgrade from Cyanogenmod a few years back.